rw3iss/CombineAndCache/README.md

 CombineAndCache
 ===============

-Very small PHP library which allows queuing of JS and CSS files, wich can later combine them, cache the output to a single file, and serve this file.
-This is a server-side JS and CSS batcher, with plans for more later.
+Very small PHP library which allows queuing of JS and CSS files, and can later combine them, cache the output to a single file, and serve this file for future requests.
+This is a basic server-side JS and CSS batcher interface, with plans for more later.

 HOW TO USE